-Can I get a mortgage modification through the Home Affordable Modification Program (HAMP) if my loan is not owned or guaranteed by Fannie Mae or Freddie Mac?
+Can I get a mortgage modification if my loan is not owned or guaranteed by Fannie Mae or Freddie Mac?

 Can I Still Get A Modification if I am facing foreclosure?

-Do I need to be behind on my mortgage payments to be eligible for a modification (such as HAMP)?
+Do I need to be behind on my mortgage payments to be considered for a modification?